 - You can insert a fork into the fish to check whether the fish is perfectly frying or need extra minutes.
 If you notice the fish is soft and makes cracking sounds after inserting the fork, the fish fry is done.
-If not, then let them some extra minutes to fry.
+If not, then let them have some extra minutes to fry.

 - Keep ready a serving dish with a spreading paper towel on the dish before removing the fish fry.
 The paper towel will absorb excess oil from the fish.
 It is a healthy practice not to consume too much oil.

 - If you find the fish fry is done, remove them from the pan and keep them in the serving dish, which you prepare earlier.

 I hope these simple tips will help you for your next fish frying.